dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		z: Z Axis object position
 		r: Rotation object

-### getContainersOffset(iObj):

-	getContainersOffset(iObj) - if the object is in the container like Part, Body, LingGroup the vertices are not updated by FreeCAD.
-From FreeCAD perspective the object is still in the same place.
-This function is trying to solve this problem and calculates all offsets of all containers.

-##### Args:

-		iObj: object to get containers offset

-##### Usage:

-		[ oX, oY, oZ, oR ] = MagicPanels.getContainersOffset(o)

-##### Result:

-		return [ oX, oY, oZ, oR ] array with offsets for placement:

-		oX: X Axis object position
-		oY: Y Axis object position
-		oZ: Z Axis object position
-		oR: Rotation object (not implemented right now)

 ### setPlacement(iObj, iX, iY, iZ, iR, iAnchor=""):

 	setPlacement(iObj, iX, iY, iZ, iR, iAnchor="") - set placement with rotation for given object.